dead-horse/pitch-detector/README.md

 pitch-detector
 ==============

-a pitch detector base web audio
+A pitch detector base on web audio.

 Inspired by [cwilso/PitchDetect](https://github.com/cwilso/PitchDetect).
 But provide more frinedly API.